SciML/.github/README.md

-# .github
+# SciML .github

-Organization-wide .github actions and other metadata
+Organization-wide .github actions and other metadata.
+See https://docs.github.com/en/github/building-a-strong-community/creating-a-default-community-health-file for details on how this repo works